nixon-voxell/apu_final_year_project/introduction.typ

 === Target User

 #velyst will particularly be targeted towards UI/UX developers, motion graphics creators, and vector graphics enthusiasts.
-Because #velyst is built on top of Rust and Bevy, the general users will come from the Rust and Bevy community.
+Because it is built on top of Rust and Bevy, the general users will come from the Rust and Bevy community.

 As for #lumina, the target audience are gamers who love fast-paced multiplayer games like _Apex Legends_ and _Astro Duel 2_.
 It will particularly appeal to gamers who love the mix of competitive PvP and PvE like _Destiny 2_′s Gambit game mode and _World War Z_.